sualkoo/security-reporter/README.md

    - In Container id: ProjectContainer
    - In Partition Key: id

-4. Create comsos DB Emulator Container and Database with name ProjectRolesDatabase and ProjectRolesContainer.
-Paste following items.
-   - In Database id: ProjectRolesDatabase
+4. Add to cosmos DB Emulator ProjectDatabase new container:
    - In Container id: ProjectRolesContainer
    - In Partition Key: id